duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 Date::DATE_FORMATS[:myapp_date] = lambda { |date| date.strftime("%b %e, %Y") }
 Date::DATE_FORMATS[:myapp_date_ordinalize] = lambda { |date| date.strftime("#{date.day.ordinalize} %b %Y") }
 ~~~

+`Time.now` and `Date.today` are using system time.
+If you are using
+`browser-timezone-rails` than timezone will be set for each request.
+But if you
+need something from rails console, you need to set timezone manually.
+`Time.zone = 'Belgrade' (list all in `rake time:zones:all`).
+It is good to
+always use `Time.zone.now` and `Time.zone.today`.
+Rails helpres use zone
+(`1.day.from_now`)

 # Multiline render js response